PaimaStudios/PRC/PRCS/prc-2.md

 ### Projecting other standards (ERC20, ERC1155...)

-Should there be a need for supporting other token standards than ERC721, this interface can be appropriately modified to accomodate for the differences between the standards' methods of token identification.
+Should there be a need for supporting other token standards than ERC721, this interface can be appropriately modified to accommodate for the differences between the standards' methods of token identification.
 For example: To support ERC20, instead of dealing with token IDs, you'd be dealing with token amounts.
 That would mean changing the `LockInfo` struct, the events, and the function parameters slightly.

 ## Reference Implementation